badal-io/dataflow-timeseries-iot-gas-demo/README.md

 # Dataflow IoT Timeseries Demo
 ## Overview

 This repository provides a set of Apache Beam pipelines for processing streaming IoT sensor data from [FogLAMP](https://github.com/foglamp/FogLAMP) and writing them to BigQuery for downstream analytics.
+To that end, we have leveraged the Dataflow [Timeseries Streaming](https://github.com/GoogleCloudPlatform/dataflow-sample-applications) library to compute timeseries metrics in the ingested IoT data, and the State and Timers for DoFn in Apache Beam for capturing user-defined events in the IoT data.

 ![IoT Demo GCP Architecture](images/IoT_Demo_Diagram.png?raw=true "IoT Demo GCP Architecture")